 - Date and time of arrival - Let your sponsor know the date and time of your arrival.
 Also, discuss how you will be arriving - by plane, train, metro or car.

 - Special information - If you have any other specific concerns, be sure to let your sponsor know.

 What should I ask my sponsor?

 Your sponsor will be able to answer many of your questions about your duty station and assist you as you make the transition.
 Read your welcome packet, check out Military OneSource and prepare a list of questions about your new duty station.
 Here are some things you might want to ask about:

-- Schools.
-Your sponsor may have firsthand information on local schools for your children.
-You will also want to ask about the school liaison officer on your new installation, who can provide specifics on local school options.
+- Schools - Your sponsor may have firsthand information on local schools for your children.
+You will also want to ask about the school liaison officer on your new installation and anyone else who can provide specifics on local school options.

-- Temporary lodging.
-You'll want to ask about temporary lodging facilities.
+- Temporary lodging - You'll want to ask about temporary lodging facilities and clarify reservation arrangements.
 Also, inquire about restaurants and other amenities close to lodging.

-- Overseas information.
-If you're moving overseas, ask about information specific to your host country, such as currency exchange, cost-of-living, schools, child care, culture, climate and what you should bring with you.
+- Overseas information - If you're moving overseas, ask about information specific to your host country, such as currency exchange, cost of living, schools, child care, culture, climate and what you should or should not bring with you.